Bilevel Models for Adversarial Learning and A Case Study: Perturbation of Learning Models

 where $ \{ V_1, \cdots, V_K\}$ is a partition of $\{1,\cdots,n\}$ and $x_i$ and $x_j$ are in the same partition if $y_i^* = y_j^*$.
 Since $L^{CVC}(\cdot,\cdot)$ is also strongly convex in $Y$, $Y^*$ is the unique solution of \eqref{eq-cvc}.
 That is, $S$ is a single singleton. \end{Example}

-\textbf{Remark.} Note that for most complicated learning models such as convolutional neural network (CNN), it is usually difficult to write the explicit form of $ L(X,Y) $ as well as the decision function $ D_{Y^*} $.
-It then brings the challenge in solving the adversarial learning model and interpreting the role of adversarial attack.
+\begin{Remark} For most complicated learning models such as convolutional neural network (CNN), it is usually difficult to write down an explicit objective function $L(X,Y)$ and the associated decision function $D_{Y^*}$.
+This makes it challenging both to solve the corresponding bilevel adversarial learning models and to interpret the role of adversarial perturbations in a precise way. \end{Remark}